Director of the Eating Disorders CenterDBT Center, Eating Disorders Center

 In additional to individual and Family-Based therapies, Dr. McElfish teaches adult and adolescent-family DBT skills classes, and provides Parent-Training for parents of clients in DBT Programs.

-Dr. McElfish is a member of the American Psychological Association (APA).
+Dr. McElfish is a member of the American Psychological Association (APA) and a member of the Academy for Eating Disorders (AED).
 She is a licensed psychologist in the state of Washington.